 Consulting the Emissions Intensity Testing contractor to develop a strategy and describing these differences should be a priority for those in charge of implementing a testing program.

-Being able to access remote locations was a key factor for EMS Inc. Testing integrity, accuracy, and repeatability remains paramount.
-Being adaptable is also valuable whereby we do not require a dedicated trailer, or specialized trucks to achieve testing results.
-This is achievable by utilizing truly portable CEMS Analyzer systems that allow us access into any areas by our own trucks, ATV or even a helicopter if needed.
+Testing integrity, accuracy, and repeatability remains paramount for us at EMS Inc. Being adaptable is also valuable whereby we do not require a dedicated trailer to achieve testing results.
+This is achievable by utilizing truly portable Horiba PG-350 CEMS Lab Quality Analyzer systems that allow us access into any areas by our own E33 Van and able to utilize portable lifting systems.

 Above all we have been very selective to ensure that the testing and reporting will be in compliance with the MSAPR guidelines and follow all protocols that are outlined in it for the specific instrument used.
+ASTM 6522-11, EPA Method 3, EPA Method 7E, Method 10 are all examples depending on the system utilized on site.
 Reliable data can be reported, documented and be repeatable.
 We have been diligently attending the ECCC workshops, communicating with ECCC and ensuring we understand the requirements you need to attain to meet the current guideline.

 ECCC MSAPR Part 2 Workshop